Around the Clock Tips for Preventing Back Pain

 Hit the Gym

 Exercise is irrefutably the best way to protect yourself from injury to the spine.
 Work your back and abdominal muscles at least three times a week, and engage in activities that increase strength and balance to decrease your risk of falling.
 Tai chi and yoga are two practices that provide a multitude of benefits to the body, not the least of which are excellent core and back strength and enhanced balance.
+There are also some best inversion table for back pain.

 Eat Your Heart Out, Back Pain